Sep 20, 2025, 9:00 PM

 Highlights

-• The current situation raises concerns about the future of shipbuilding in the UK and local employment.
+• This situation raises concerns about the future of domestic shipbuilding and reliance on foreign contractors.

 Story